cryptojoks/antofy-docs/docs/bridge-to-antofy.md

 :::caution Risks

-To see the potential list of risks associated with the use of Polygon zkEVM, check out the [<ins>Risks FAQ</ins>](/risk-disclosure.md) section.
+To see the potential list of risks associated with the use of Antofy blockchain, check out the [<ins>Risks FAQ</ins>](/risk-disclosure.md) section.

 :::

-Users can deposit assets from Ethereum and transact off-chain on Polygon zkEVM.
-For moving assets across chains (L1 &harr; zkEVM), you will need to use the zkEVM Bridge.
-The bridge interface is available for both **Mainnet Beta** and **Testnet** in the [Polygon Wallet Suite](https://wallet.polygon.technology/zkEVM/bridge).
-Also, bridging can be done with the help of [MaticJS](https://wiki.polygon.technology/docs/develop/ethereum-polygon/matic-js/zkevm/initialize-zkevm/) SDK.
+Users can deposit assets from Binance and Ethereum and transact off-chain on Antofy Blockchain.
+For moving assets across chains, you will need to use the Antofy Bridge.
+The bridge interface is available for both **Mainnet Beta** and **Testnet**.
+Also, bridging can be done with the help of SDK.

-Check out this video guide on **how to bridge tokens from L1 to the zkEVM Testnet**.
-The same video will apply to the zkEVM Mainnet Beta.
+Check out this video guide on **how to bridge tokens from L1 to the Antofy Testnet**.
+The same video will apply to the Antofy Mainnet Beta.

 <video loop autoplay width="100%" height="100%" controls="true" >
   <source type="video/mp4" src="/img/zkevm/zkevmwallettestnet.mp4"></source>